 - User is only allowed to cancel this type of subscription.

-This is entirely configured and managed from within the game.
 Please see Recurring In-Game Billing

 for details on getting this set up.